Agent-X: Evaluating Deep Multimodal Reasoning in Vision-Centric Agentic Tasks: Introduction

+Agent-X is the first benchmark that combines large-scale, real-world multimodal inputs (images, video, text) with tool-augmented step-wise reasoning evaluation across six environments, providing both breadth and depth missing in GAIA~\citep{gaia}, GTA~\citep{gta}, and other recent datasets.
 To address these limitations, we introduce Agent-X, a large-scale evaluation benchmark for \textit{vision-centric agents} that emphasizes two core principles: multimodal reasoning and vision-first evaluation.
 Agent-X rigorously tests agents' ability to process complex visual and textual inputs, execute tool-augmented plans, and perform deep reasoning across real-world tasks.
 A primary feature of our benchmark is its \textbf{deep reasoning assessment}, i.e., judging the ability to perform coherent, multi-step problem-solving, logical inference, and adaptive planning.
 To move beyond surface-level evaluation (focused on the correctness of the final result), we introduce fine-grained metrics that capture both intermediate reasoning steps and overall task coherence.
 This approach helps distinguish genuine logical progression from inconsistencies and confabulations (plausible-sounding but disconnected steps) in reasoning chains, as illustrated in Figure~\ref{fig_teasor}.
 Agent-X spans six \textbf{diverse multimodal environments}, incorporating images, videos, and spatiotemporal contexts to evaluate agents in rich, realistic settings that demand generalization beyond text.
 Our \textbf{task pipelines} are derived from authentic user queries without explicit step instructions, simulating naturalistic agent interaction as highlighted in Table~\ref{tab:query-comparison}.
 These tasks are paired with executable toolchains via a semi-automated pipeline that integrates a broad set of real-world tools, enabling scalable tool-augmented decision-making.
 In Agent-X, these components create a comprehensive framework for evaluating agentic performance in perception, reasoning, and action.
 Our main contributions are as follows:

 \begin{itemize} \item We propose a large-scale benchmark (\benchmark) for evaluating vision-centric agents, emphasizing \textit{deep reasoning capabilities} across diverse multimodal environments. \item We introduce fine-grained metrics to evaluate \lmm based agentic frameworks, focusing on tool use, deep reasoning and planning capabilities in real-world tasks.